Status

 About

-The study is a 2-phase, prospective, open-label, comparative (phase II) study design that was chosen for the purpose of optimizing the Cheetah settings (phase I), and evaluating the Cheetah system quality of LASIK flap (phase II).
+The study is a prospective, open-label, comparative study design that was chosen for the purpose of optimizing the Cheetah settings, and evaluating the Cheetah system quality of LASIK flap.

 Full description

-This study is a 3-month, 2-phase, prospective, multicenter, open-label, comparative (phase II), randomized (phase II, 1:1 ratio for right and left eyes) study.
+This study is a 3-month, prospective, multicenter, open-label, comparative, randomized (1:1 ratio for right and left eyes) study.

-The study will be conducted at up to 5 sites and will include up to 30 treated subjects in phase I and up to 300 treated subjects in phase II to achieve minimum 40 eyes with optimized settings and additional eye data for further device experience.
+The study will be conducted at up to 5 sites and up to 300 treated subjects to achieve minimum 40 eyes with optimized settings and additional eye data for further device experience.

 All procedures will be performed to create a LASIK flap on subjects' corneas.
 Flap parameters (such as flap depth, flap diameter, and hinge angle) should be the same for both eyes.
 The study eye will be randomized (ratio of 1:1 for right eye and left eye).

-Subjects in phase II will undergo refractive correction via corneal ablation on both eyes using a commercial excimer laser for vision correction (same excimer laser system shall be used on both eyes).
+Subjects will undergo refractive correction via corneal ablation on both eyes using a commercial excimer laser for vision correction (same excimer laser system shall be used on both eyes).

 Over the course of the study, minor prototype device settings/improvements (with no safety implications and without compromising the clinical validity of the study) may be performed to optimize the quality of flap.